Laser Communications System Range Calculator

 Enter loss adjustment factor (0-1):

-This accounts for dirty lenses, air polution and the like.
+This accounts for dirty lenses, atmospheric scattering and the like.
 It's a bit of a guess.
+0 = total loss, 1 = no loss.
 0.8 might be a typical value.

 Enter receiver threshold power in nanowatts (nW):